aeshna-cyanea/logseq-meta/pages/cool plugins.md

   lists sorted mostly by perceived usefulness/coolness
   #+END_NOTE
 - # organization in general
-  most of these should really be merged into the main app imo
+	- most of these should really be merged into the main app imo
 	- navigation
 	  id:: 676185bd-6d4e-423d-8294-3c1ad139ee5b
-		- [logseq-plugin-jump-to-block](https://github.com/freder/logseq-plugin-jump-to-block) search and scroll to a block, unfolding as needed id:: 676202f0-06eb-4c08-a4ba-bfccfdf0aa4f collapsed:: true
+		- [logseq-plugin-jump-to-block](https://github.com/freder/logseq-plugin-jump-to-block) search and scroll to a block, unfolding as needed id:: 676202f0-06eb-4c08-a4ba-bfccfdf0aa4f
 			- only drawback is that it doesn't search other pages or rendered text (from embeds etc).
 			- uses a [custom scrollTo function](https://github.com/freder/logseq-plugin-jump-to-block/blob/e4a1374495b12e16d9ec4e9044467d63b083de78/src/components/App.tsx#L29)
 			  id:: 676301aa-0bd2-4dd0-af07-94ce723d1be3
 				- except how does it unfold folded blocks?
 			- TODO make the window resizeable. want it huge and near centered
 			- TODO enter key opens the first result
-			- TODO when previewing results, save the original scroll position (and focus target) and go back to it when cancelling the jump
+			- TODO when previewing results, save the original scroll position (and focus target) and go back to it when cancelling the search
 			- TODO add case sensitivity and maybe regex
 		- [logseq-save-scrollbar-position](https://github.com/studyduck/logseq-save-scrollbar-position) preserves scroll position when navigating id:: 67618731-9058-485d-84ee-7da166efec6a